douglangille/darkling-whim/story-engine/bootstraps/DRAFTING-BOOTSTRAP.md

 ## Working Principles

+- **Plan completely, then draft**: All scene briefs before any prose
 - **Finish the draft**: Completion beats perfection
 - **Stay in voice**: Establish and maintain consistent voice
 - **Show, don't tell**: Let readers experience the story